 There are a number of different types of chromosomal abnormalities.
 In some cases, a child may be born with a chromosome missing from a pair (monosomy), or an additional chromosome (trisomy).
 In other cases, a portion of a chromosome may be missing, duplicated or translocated – where a section of one chromosome breaks off and attaches to another.

 Up to 70% of embryos, whether conceived naturally or through IVF, are lost before birth.
 This usually occurs within the first three months of pregnancy, most often before implantation.
 Women over 38 years of age are at greatest risk of conceiving a baby with a chromosomal abnormality.

-We can now test for over 60 specific genetic disorders, including Huntingdon’s disease, Cystic Fibrosis and thalassaemia, using Preimplantation Genetic Diagnosis (PGD).
-This can help couples at risk of transferring a genetic disease, so they can have a healthy baby.
-We also offer a breakthrough approach to testing for chromosomal abnormalities during IVF treatment, Advanced Embryo Selection.
-This allows us to test an embryo before transfer, to ensure we use the embryo with the best chance of success.
+We can now test for over 60 specific genetic disorders, including Huntington’s Disease, Cystic Fibrosis and Thalassaemia, using Preimplantation Genetic Diagnosis (PGD).
+This can help couples at risk of transferring a genetic disease to have a healthy baby.

 Pre-implantation Genetic Diagnosis (PGD)

 This is a highly sophisticated scientific technique to test embryos for specific genetic or chromosomal abnormalities.
 It helps select embryos unaffected by abnormalities for implantation and pregnancy.

 We offer an internationally recognised PGD program that has helped hundreds of couples conceive healthy babies – many after long periods of infertility or with serious genetic diseases in the family.